gem-pasteur/macsyfinder/README.md

     macsydata search PACKNAME
     macsydata install PACKNAME== or >=, or ...
 VERSION

-To work with Docker you have to install models in a directory which will be mount in the image at run type
+To work with Docker you have to install models in a directory which will be mounted in the image at run time

     mkdir shared_dir
     cd shared_dir